katydid/testsuite/Readme.md

 ### Adding a Protocol Buffer Test

 Create a new proto file `./gen-validator-tests/my.proto` with your protobuf definition.
-This should use [gogoprotobuf](https://github.com/gogo/protobuf), since we require a generated Description method that returns a FileDescriptorSet.

 Here is an example:

 ```proto